Participants at effective management training

 Summer 101

-Getting ready for summer made easier with this workshop that will cover Basic Summer necessities like Playground Safety, Sun & Water Safety, Planning and Programming, Discipline and working with families.
+Getting ready for summer is made easier with this workshop that will cover Basic Summer necessities like Playground Safety, Sun & Water Safety, Planning and Programming, Discipline and working with families.
 2 hours jam packed with information that would be helpful to any new summer staff member or even as a refresher for returning staff.
 Great for planning for the end of the school year as well.

 Games, Games, Games